JaapvanEkris/openrowingmonitor/docs/rower_settings.md

 In some cases, changing the magnet placing or orientation can fix this completely (see for example [this discussion](https://github.com/laberning/openrowingmonitor/discussions/87)), which yields very good results and near-perfect data.
 Sometimes, you can't fix this or you are unwilling to physically modify the machine.
 OpenRowingMonitor can handle this kind of systematic error, as long as the *flankLength* (described later) is set to at least two full rotations (in this case, 12 impulses *flankLength* for a 6 magnet machine).

+To help limit the errors introduced by magnet placement errors, OpenRowingMonitor provides the *cyclicErrorCorrection* filter.
+It contains two parameters for the rowerprofile configuration:

+* **systematicErrorNumberOfDatapoints**: this determines how many datapoints the filter considers in constructing the filter.
+As the filter depends on the revocery of the stroke, it is best to think of this in terms of number of recoveries considered.
+Typically, this filter works best when around two full recoveries are used to determine the structural effect of magnet errors on recorded datapoints.
+The length of a typical recovery is reported in the syslog as part of the reporting of the dragfactor calculation.
+* **systematicErrorAgressiveness**: this is how much of the systematic error is to be corrected.
+Values can range from 0 (no correction) to 1.5 ('overcorrect' with 50%).
+Typically, when used, a correction of 0.8 to 0.9 is very effective.
+A good indicator is the force curve, which might get bumpy if correction is off.
+Another good indicator is the goodness of fit of the dragcalculation: when the correction is benefitial, it gets closer to 1.0.
+Please use some restraint and avoid chocking the algorithm: less correction generally works better.

 > [!IMPORTANT]
 > Please fix any mechanical/electrical/quality issues before proceeding, as the subsequent steps depend on a signal with decent quality